 Recognizing outstanding school directors as public education advocates

-Currently-seated school directors in a PSBA-member school district who are actively engaged as advocates are eligible for the award.
+Currently-seated school directors in a PSBA-member school district who are actively engaged as advocates are eligible for the society.
 Nominations of individuals may be made by any PSBA-member school director, superintendent or PSBA staff (such as an Advocacy Ambassador); self-nominations are also encouraged.
 The qualified nominee must:

 - Be actively involved in advocating for the needs of public schools and students.
 The nominee participates in PSBA’s legislative programs and advocates on issues in a manner that is consistent with PSBA’s Legislative Platform.